tonethar/IGME-235-Shared/hw/basicpage.md

 The overall goal of this exercise is to give you the chance to practice your basic structural HTML

 Your assignment is to create a "Basic Game Page" for an existing video or tabletop game of your choice.
-It will have all or most of the same features as you created with your partner for the "Dig Dug" ICE (up to and including links).
+It will have all or most of the same features as you created for the "Dig Dug" exercise (up to and including links).

 ## Here's a list of what you need:
-- Content from a web source (either [Moby Games](https://www.mobygames.com/) or [BoardGameGeek](https://boardgamegeek.com/))
+- Content from a web source (either [Moby Games](https://www.mobygames.com/), [BoardGameGeek](https://boardgamegeek.com/), or another similar game database site)
     - A Short Description.
     - Publishing info in the form of a bulleted list.
     - An additional bulleted list of terms/categories and their values.
 Such as "Genre: action, Players: 2-4"